An excellent and very attractive circular barometer from Ortelli & Co - antique

 Description

-Excellent and highly attractive Regency wheel barometer by Ortelli & Co, featuring a silvered thermometer and dial housed in a mahogany case with floral and shell inlays, topped with a triangular pediment with brass finial.
+Excellent and highly attractive Regency wheel barometer by Ortelli & Co, featuring a silvered thermometer and dial housed in a mahogany case with floral and shell inlays, topped with a triangular pediment with a brass finial.

 Stylish antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.